Skip to content

 Common jobs in North Belfast

-• Combi boiler replacements in Fortwilliam and Cavehill semis.
+• Combi replacement in Fortwilliam and Cavehill interwar semis.

-• Landlord CP12 in the rental-heavy Antrim Road corridor.
+• Landlord CP12s across the Antrim Road rental and HMO corridor.

-• Power flushing on systems with decades of sludge.
+• Power flushing on 40+ year systems with accumulated sludge.

 Local considerations